jankat11/Cankat-ing-case/employee-management-app/README.md

 This case project was provided to me as a sample by ING Bank and developed using LiteElement (JavaScript).
 In accordance with the scenario, a web interface was designed for maintaining and updating employee records.
 All required functionalities have been flawlessly implemented, including comprehensive testing and the complete design of all JavaScript functions.

+## Usage

+Ensure that you're in the root directory where `package.json` is located.
+After installing the necessary libraries using `npm install`, you can start the development server with `npm run dev` and run tests with `npm t`.

 ## Design & Implementation Details

 ### UI/UX